umadb-io/website/docs/rust-client.md

 ```

 It must be called with a URL.
 It returns an instance of `UmaDBClient`.
 Optional configuration options
 can be set with chainable methods.
-Asynchronous and synchronous client instances can then be constructed from
+Asynchronous and synchronous client instances can then be constructed with
 the accumulated configuration.

-If the `url` argument has protocol `"https"` or `"grpcs"`, then a "secure" gRPC channel using TLS will be created.
+If the `url` has `"https"` or `"grpcs"` then a "secure" gRPC channel using TLS will be created.
-Otherwise, an "insecure" channel with TLS will be used.
+Otherwise, an "insecure" channel without TLS will be used.

 ### Optional Configuration